Latent protein trees: Confounding due to batches

 \section{Confounding due to batches}

-\modded{Next we want to explore how different levels of confounding between biological and batch effects impact the results produced by our model.
-For this purpose, we generated 50 replicates of a modified version of data sets $D_1$ and $D_2$ from previous experiment in which we set $N_B=2$ and added 2 \emph{biological effects} as follows}
+Next we explore how different levels of confounding between biological and batch effects impact results.
+For this purpose, we generated 50 replicates of a modified version of data sets $D_1$ and $D_2$ from a previous experiment in which we set $N_B=2$ and added 2 \textit{biological effects} as follows:

-\modded{where $\mu_e=0.75$ or $\mu_e=-0.75$ if sample $n$ has a \emph{positive} or \emph{negative} biological effect, respectively, and $k=3,\ldots,\{32,64\}$.
-Batch indicators are drawn uniformly but biological effect indicators are obtained such that a proportion ($\tau$) of samples share both indicators.
-When $\tau=0.5$ the overlap is minimum and when $\tau=1$ batch and biological effects are fully confounded as both can be jointly captured as batch means.
-For the results, we computed the proportion of times our model found 0, 1, 2 (ground truth) true positives and 1, 2, etc false positives.
-Biological effects are detected using $t$-tests with $p$-value threshold $0.01$ and Bonferroni corrections.
-Figure~\ref{fg:confound_d1} shows that for the minimum overlap our model finds the 2 biological effects approximately 90\% of the times and that such a proportion decreases to exactly zero (100\% 0 true positives) as the $\tau$ approaches 1.
+where $\mu_e=0.75$ or $\mu_e=-0.75$ if sample $n$ has a \textit{positive} or \textit{negative} biological effect, respectively, and $k=3,\ldots,\{32,64\}$.
+Batch indicators are drawn uniformly, but biological effect indicators are obtained such that a proportion ($\tau $) of samples share both indicators.
+When $\tau=0.5$ the overlap is minimum and when $\tau=1$ batch and biological effects are fully confounded, as both can be jointly captured as batch means.
+For the results, we computed the proportion of times our model found 0, 1, 2 (ground truth) true positives and 1, 2, etc. false positives.
+Biological effects are tested for on each protein using $t$-tests with $p$-value threshold $0.01$ and Bonferroni correction for the number of proteins.
+Figure \ref{fgconfoundd1}(a) shows that for the minimum

+overlap our model finds the 2 biological effects approximately 90\% of the times and that such a proportion decreases to exactly zero (100\% 0 true positives) as the $\tau$ approaches 1.
 We also see that the false positive rate is very small and that for large overlaps is always zero.
-As the model is currently defined, any effect that correlates with batch indicators will be treated as a batch effect, in that sense, confounded biological effects cannot -- and arguably should not -- be detected.}
+As the model is currently defined, any effect that correlates with batch indicators will be treated as a batch effect, in that sense, confounded biological effects cannot---and arguably should not---be detected.